The Magical Melodies from Taj Mahal 1963

 Aana Padega.

-Song 2.
-Jo Waada Kiya Woh Nibhana Padega (Sad).
+2. Jo Waada Kiya Woh Nibhana Padega (Sad)

 Ke aata nahi koi, mulk-e-azam se